MicrochipTech/unicens-linux-daemon/cfg/README.md

 ```

 In the example above, the node with the address 0x240 references to the script named "Script_AUX_IO".
-In the next line the script is getting declared, with exact the same name (Case sensitive!).
+In the next line the script is getting declared, with exact the same name (Case and space sensitive).
 The jobs will then declared as childs of the \<Script> tag.
 UNICENS will execute the jobs in the same order as they appear in the XML file.

 These are the possible jobs: